Where to Discuss?

 Abstract Method

-For the same reason with format_head_borders(), the format_data_borders() method in base class is defined as abstract with protected visibility specifier.
+Similar to _format_head_borders(), the _format_data_borders() method in the base class is, defined as abstract with a protected visibility specifier.
+This ensures flexibility and enforces implementation in the descendant class.

 from abc import ABC, abstractmethod